psychemedia/island-storynotes/ardlamont-case/henry-card-tragic-accident.md

 ```

-But there was to be no revovery for gamekeeper, and the next reports were of his death:
+But there was to be no recovery for the gamekeeper, and the next reports were of his death:

 ```{admonition} *DEATH OF THE FOOLISH GAMEKEEPER*, Sheffield Evening Telegraph, Wednesday 06 September 1893
 :class: dropdown